 Having said all that, far be it from me to prevent you from imagining all sorts of weird science-fictional tools.

 But when you get right down to it, most tools fall into one of two categories.
-They cut or they join.
+They cut one thing into two or they join two things into one.
 They subtract or add (the ancient alchemists called it "Solve et coagula", or analysis and synthesis).
 Cutting tools include knives, chisels, lathes, saws, planers, and sanders.
 Joining tools include hammer and nails, screwdriver and screws, soldering gun and solder, socket wrench and bolts, arc welders, and glue.
 Also included under joining tools is solid freeform fabrication for rapid prototyping.